the practical kitchen

 At the time, I didn't have any coffee filters.
 But I did have a French press, which has a built-in coffee filter.
 So I used that instead.
 It worked beautifully — and there was no need to mess with soggy coffee filters, either.
 A win-win!

-Whether you're a beginner coffee maker, want to skip the line at Starbucks, or just want to stretch your coffee budget further, making a large batch of cold brew at home is a great place to start.
+Whether you're a beginner coffee maker, want to skip the line at Starbucks, or just want to stretch your coffee budget further, making a big batch of cold brew in a French press at home is a great place to start.

 This is a coffee concentrate.
 So yes, you can "cold brew" hot coffee.